 The outreach that we did was also different, because…all these organizations that were part of this Coalition [were] important, but their base was not the proletariat.
 Their base was the church-going people, or the movement people, …or the unions, and all that, and they were very important.
 We actually struggled with a lot of people to go back to their base and bring them forward, ’cause you actually need that.
 That made a huge difference—for preachers to be preaching about [the NDP] on Sundays and [asking] their congregations to come, or for the unions to come, or for teachers—all those other people to come.
 The [RCP] was focused on really bringing forward the proletariat, so we went to them….
 I think the proletariat found a voice in O22.

 Every city is unique, and so too was every city’s NDP.
-An article in Revolutionary Worker described the atmosphere and character of the NDP in LA in 2000, when the Ramparts scandal revealing widespread police corruption was fresh in people’s minds:6
+An article in Revolutionary Worker describes the atmosphere and character of the NDP in LA in 2000, when the Rampart scandal revealing widespread police corruption was fresh in people’s minds:6

 The low wail of a conch shell pierced the afternoon skies and drum beats rolled down Broadway as 50 Aztec dancers led the way for the 5th [NDP] in [LA]—2,500 determined people were headed for [Los Angeles Police Department (LAPD)] headquarters at Parker Center.
 Before the day was over, the march was attacked by LAPD cops on horses, cops and riot squads firing concussion grenades and rubber bullets and beating people with clubs.
 But not even this brutal attack could shut down the day, as people fearlessly stood their ground and kept the rally going.